Forgot Your Password?

 Enrolled but don't have your online account yet?

 New to Prescription Hope?

-Home » Blog & News » Lantus vs Basaglar – Differences, Similarities, Costs, Side Effects
+Home » Diabetes » Lantus vs Basaglar – Differences, Similarities, Costs, Side Effects

 Patients with diabetes often require insulin to control their blood sugar levels.
 However, choosing which insulin may be difficult, considering there are multiple insulins that are similar in nature.
 So, in this article, we’ll discuss Lantus vs Basaglar to help you better understand the differences and similarities.